-At the year end, within other investment assets and liabilities, amounts payable under repurchase agreements amounted to £576.1m (2022: £1,227.3m) and amounts receivable under reverse repurchase agreements amounted to £73.4m (2022: £5.2m).
-At the year-end £503.4m (2022: £1,134.3m) of bonds reported in Scheme assets are held by counterparties under repurchase agreements.
+At the year end, within other investment assets and liabilities, amounts payable under repurchase agreements amounted to £489.0m (2023: £576.1m) and amounts receivable under reverse repurchase agreements amounted to £34.3m (2023: £73.4m).
+At the year-end £478.3m (2023: £503.4m) of bonds reported in Scheme assets are held by counterparties under repurchase agreements.

-The counterparties to the repurchase agreements are banking institutions.
-Collateral, either gilts or cash, is pledged to support the change in value of the gilts used to enter the repurchase agreements.
-At the year-end, the value of collateral posted to and from counterparties was £4.2m (2022: £67.6m).
+The counterparties to the repurchase and reverse repurchase agreements are banking institutions.
+Collateral, either gilts or cash, is pledged to support the change in value of the gilts used to enter the repurchase or reverse repurchase agreements.
+At the year-end, the net value of collateral posted to counterparties was £12.1m (2023: £4.2m).